video-dev/hls.js/docs/API.md

 (default: `null`)

 Provide a path to hls.worker.js as an alternative to injecting the worker based on the iife library wrapper function.
 When `workerPath` is defined as a string, the transmuxer interface will initialize a WebWorker using the resolved `workerPath` URL.

+When using the ESM version of the library (hls.mjs), this option is required in order for web workers to be used.

 ### `enableSoftwareAES`